 Looking for a professional association that's specific to your field?
 Check out these industry-specific associations:

-With more than 150,000 members in 140+ countries, the American Chemical Society is the premier home of chemistry professionals.
+With more than 155,000 members in 150 countries, the American Chemical Society is the premier home of chemistry professionals.
+Members get access to tools and resources like the C&EN jobs database, career consulting, and discounts on courses and conferences.

 ASM International (ASM)